ethyca/fides/docs/fidesops/docs/guides/database_connectors.md

     "test_status": "failed",
     "failure_reason": "Operation Failure connecting to MongoDB."
 }
 ```

-## How do connections differ from datasets?
+## How do ConnectionConfigs differ from Datasets?

-A *Dataset* is the annotation of your database schema, while the *ConnectionConfig* holds the secrets to connect
-to that database.
-A Dataset has a foreign key to a ConnectionConfig.
+A Dataset is an annotation of your database schema; it describes the PII category (or Data Categories) for each field that the database contains.
+A ConnectionConfig holds the secrets to connect to the database.
+Each Dataset has a foreign key to a ConnectionConfig.

-After we connect to your database, we use the annotations stored in your dataset to know which fields are of
+After Fidesops connects to your database, it generates valid queries by consulting the annotations in the Dataset.
-which type and which data categories so we can generate queries against your database.

-Here is an example of how a "person" table in your PostgreSQL database might map to a fides-annotated
+Here is an example of how a "person" table in your PostgreSQL database might map to a Fidesops
-dataset:
+Dataset:

 ```
 Person: